the-tcpdump-group/tcpdump/README.md

 Over the past few years, tcpdump has been steadily improved by the excellent contributions from the Internet community (just browse through the [change log](CHANGES)).
 We are grateful for all the input.

+### Supported platforms
+In many operating systems tcpdump is available as a native package or port, which simplifies installation of updates and long-term maintenance.
+However, the native packages are sometimes a few versions behind and to try a more recent snapshot it will take to compile tcpdump from the source code.

+tcpdump compiles and works on at least the following platforms:

+* AIX
+* DragonFly BSD
+* FreeBSD
+* HP-UX 11i
+* GNU/Linux
+* {Mac} OS X / macOS
+* NetBSD
+* OpenBSD
+* OpenWrt
+* Solaris
+* Windows (requires WinPcap or Npcap, and Visual Studio with CMake)

 ### Dependency on libpcap
 Tcpdump uses libpcap, a system-independent interface for user-level